GrantEaton/flask-python-practice/README.md

 3. read yaml files `pip install pyyaml`

 ### DB
+Our database is setup through AWS.
+If you need to make your own, follow [these instructions](http://duspviz.mit.edu/tutorials/intro-postgis.php) to learn how to set up postgis on AWS.
+Also check out "DB Setup" below.

-The database is setup through AWS.
-In order to connect to it, you need to provide four things in a file named `.creds.yml`.
+In order to connect to the AWS db, you need to provide four things in a file named `.creds.yml`.
 The file should be formatted like:
 ```
  AWS: